 Archiver goes into a warning state until you purchase a restricted license

 for each camera, in addition to their normal camera license.

-To view a list of manufacturers that require a restricted license, use the Restricted License Type filter on the Supported Device List.
+To view a list of manufacturers that require a restricted license, use the Restricted License Type filter on the Supported Devices List page.